 Working together to protect our brain health

 Think Brain Health is all about the positive steps you can take to look after your brain.
-But we know that individual action is not all that’s needed.
-We also need to Think Brain Health and take action as a society.
+But we also need to Think Brain Health and take action as a society.

-The recent Lancet Commission on dementia highlighted 12 dementia risk factors linked to our environment and lifestyle that could contribute to up to 40% of cases of dementia.
-The Report tells us that it’s never too early or too late to think about reducing our risk.
+A 2020 report called the Lancet Commission on dementia highlighted 12 dementia risk factors linked to our environment and lifestyle that could contribute to up to 40% of cases of dementia.
+The Report tells us that it’s never too early or too late in life to make changes that could reduce our risk.

-However, our polling revealed that only 33% of people realise that they can influence their dementia risk, pointing to the huge impact we could have by working together across society to address these risk factors.
+However, we know that only 33% of people realise that they can influence their dementia risk.

 Here at Alzheimer’s Research UK, we’re committing to three actions: